Kaleidophon/greedy-gerbil/README.md

 `VQADataset` is optional, but omitting these will **not** load the image features to the data set.

+Also, `inflate_vectors` can be set `False` to load vectors in their dense format and save memory.
+In this case, the first number in the vector determines its lengths, the remaining numbers determine the indices which are one.

 ### TODO
 See [this GitHUb issue](https://github.com/Kaleidophon/greedy-gerbil/issues/4)